fxlrnrpt/ml_misfits/README.md

 - Whenever possible we pick content in English to welcome all the rejected folks, whatever their language skills.
 Quality still comes first, though.
 For historical reasons and due to my origin I know some exceptional content that is currently in Russian only.
 So, you might see a course here and there where we go through a course in Russian.
 Anyone is more than welcome to join, but you will have to take care of the translation yourself.

 **Hooray**!
 We've built a home for everyone who didn't get accepted anywhere.
 Time to ship it to prod-see you on the first calls!

-If you've got lingering questions, suggestions, or just want to see the gang face-t-face, hop into the **[kick-off meeting](https://github.com/aigoncharov/ml_misfits/issues/7)** (or drop by in person if you're in London).

 ## How to lead a course